 This is a vote on a necessary parking bond but the opportunity to breathe life into an underutilized parcel is icing on the cake, as city-owned land will be leased to the development group on a long-term basis, generating new property taxes.
 Equally important, Birmingham – often ranked nationally as one of the more successful small towns – must continue to maintain its health and standing in the region which can be easily lost to neighboring communities that have started to mimic the model created here.

 Voters should be aware that the other finalist who had a proposal under consideration but was not chosen has gone to court.
-Watch out for a possible campaign against the ballot issue from acolytes of this person and others dispensing inaccurate information to befuddle residents in hopes of defeating this project.
+Watch out for the campaign against the ballot issue from acolytes of this person and others dispensing inaccurate information to befuddle residents in hopes of defeating this project.